Classification of Crimes, Statute of Limitations, and Criminal Records

 Massachusetts Statutory Rape Laws

-People in Massachusetts who engage in sexual activity with people under the age of consent (16 years old) may be convicted of child rape (sometimes called statutory rape).
+People in Massachusetts who engage in sexual activity with someone under the age of consent (16 years old) may be convicted of statutory rape offenses.